SuperStupidness/trinket_m0_communicate/README.md

 * Trinket M0 (Not suitable due to not enough RAM)
 * Raspberry Pi Pico (I2C pull up resistor needed if display is used)

-*Note: We found that boards with RP2040 chip is sufficient for our CircuitPython code.
-In terms of display and I2C, make sure they have built in pull up resistor.*
+*Note: We found that boards with RP2040 chip work great with our CircuitPython code due to their large RAM.
+In terms of display and I2C, make sure the board has built in pull up resistor.*

 ### How to Run